 Smartling offers an interface that allows you to configure certain GDN behaviors like content capture, translation, and visibility.
 If the content you want to hide from your localized sites is tied to a unique HTML class or ID, you can use a "Remove Content from Page" rule to target these elements.
 To add this rule:

-- In the Smartling Dashboard, click on the Global Delivery Network > Configuration > Rules
+- In the Classic Experience, from the Smartling Dashboard, click on the Global Delivery Network > Configuration > Rules

 - Click on the blue "Add a New Rule" button for either a Class or ID and select "Remove Content from Page."

 You can then enter your Class or ID name in the text box.
 Any time Smartling sees the provided class or ID in your HTML code, it hide the content on all localized sites.

 You can add the "sl_hide" class directly to your on-page HTML to hide parts of your site.